FarronF/limerick-council-meetings/meetings/2015/11/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 28 September 2015.md

 • Develop a food zone.

-• Put enablers in place to support the strategy roll-out.--- 10
+• Put enablers in place to support the strategy roll-out.
+---
+10

 In summing up, he said that it was hoped the Strategy, when in place, would